Estimated reading time: 4 minutes

 Generally speaking, scheme members are happy to include ESG considerations, but without negatively impacting the returns they are receiving.
 This is why companies need to be clear about their ESG policies.

-Some of the biggest contributors to returns are companies that you perhaps wouldn't consider suitable for ESG.
+Some of the biggest contributors to returns are companies that you perhaps wouldn't consider suitable for ESG investment.
 For example, there is a recognition that we still need oil and gas for the foreseeable future, but there are obviously some environmental concerns.
 However, if your ESG outlook is to say you invest only in companies that are the best in their sector, then you're on firmer ground.
 If these companies are governed as well as any in the sector and are trying to positively drive innovation in that sector (for example, investing in new technologies such as renewables) then this is a positive message.

 In addition, companies with good ESG characteristics are likely to pose less risk and therefore are better able to mitigate financial risks related to ESG factors, whether environmental disasters, employment issues, regulations, corruption or security - all of which could reduce returns to pension funds.